 If you have;

-for example, in the UK, in Netherlands, Switzerland or Sweden, you have to present the form.
+for example, in the UK, in Netherlands, Switzerland or Sweden, you have to file the form.
 Remember, this does not mean that there will be a direct tax for the declared assets.

 This also includes if you control assets through a power or attorney for example or you are beneficiary of a trust which you can control.